-The SSI Standard is designed for use by SSI approved assessors to verify Site's for the purposes of granting SSI Certification.
+The SSI ESG Standard is designed for use by SSI approved assessors to verify facilities' for the purposes of granting SSI ESG Certification.

-More detailed information and guidance on the entire the Assessment Process, roles and responsibilities is provided in the SSI Assurance Manual.
+Further details and comprehensive guidance on the entire the Assessment Process, including roles and responsibilities are outlined in the SSI Assurance Manual.